 - Listening to music or an audio book—the sound coming out of your headphones may drown out the noise of a car horn or screeching tires.

-If you have been injured in a pedestrian accident in Roswell or anywhere throughout Georgia that was not your fault, please call the Law Offices of Shane Smith to find out about your rights to a personal injury claim.
+If you have been injured in a pedestrian accident in Roswell or anywhere throughout Georgia that was not your fault, please call Shane Smith Law to find out about your rights to a personal injury claim.
 For more information, call for a free consultation today at 770-HURT-999.